'Black day for Europe' — culture scene shocked at Russian attack on Ukraine | DW | 25.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Artists, musicians and writers worldwide are appalled at Russia's "violation of the European peace order of the past decades."
+Artists, musicians and writers worldwide are appalled by Russia's "violation of the European peace order of the past decades."

 Outrage paired with disbelief prevailed worldwide in the culture scene as Russia forged ahead with its invasion of Ukraine.